• NEED HELP? TALK TO A COUNSELLOR: 7410928696

 Eligibility Criteria

-SSC CPO Syllabus 2025: Eligibility criteria
+SSC CPO Syllabus and Exam Pattern 2026: Eligibility criteria

 Your eligibility depends on citizenship, a recognised bachelor’s degree and the age limits stated in the official notification.